mitblac/04-2D-Platformer/README.md

-# Exercise-02d-Godot-Template
+# 04-2D-Platformer
-Exercise for MSCH-C220, 15 February 2021
+Project 03 for MSCH-C220, 3/27/21

-A Godot Project Template, for use in future projects.

 ## Implementation

 Built using Godot 3.2.3

-Includes WASD mappings (up, left, down, right) and escape to quit.
+Backgrounds and assets sourced from:
+- kenny.nl

+Music sourced from:
+- patrickdearteaga.com

+## Included Additional Features

+- Background Music x2

 ## References

-None
+N/A

 ## Future Development

-None
+N/A

 ## Created by

 Mitchell Black